 If families want to move out of their local area, the new local authority must make sure there is no gap in care.
 They must carry out an assessment and develop a care plan for the person who requires care and their carer.
 If they decide to reduce the level of care support, they must provide this decision in writing.
-If they haven't done the assessment by the time of the move, they must accept the old care plan.
+If they haven't done the assessment by the time of the move, they must accept the old care plan drawn up by the previous local authority.